ehzhang/nunchuck/README.md

 A platform for mobile web-based control of browser applications

 Overview
 --------

-HTML5 offers a lot of awesome access to hardware data.
-Sense.js is a library that abstracts away the math and gives developers and designers easy access to some common non-touch gesture interactions with simple javascript callbacks.
+We provide a platform that easily allows developers to integrate mobile browser controls into desktop browser javascript-based games in very few lines of code.

 ### Disclaimer
-This was made as a part of GreylockU's Hackfest, and will likely see changes to make things better/add more gestures :)
+Made with <3 at YCHacks 2014!

-Pull requests and feature suggestions are welcome!
+Pull requests and feature suggestions are welcome.

 Demo
 ------